Subaru-PFS/ets_fiberalloc/README.md

 than it does for SDSS.
 However, selecting optimal pointing and orientation is not covered by the network flow algorithm and is a NP-hard problem.

-SDSS had to adopt a special (not provably optimal) approach for potentially colliding targets; for its target distribution this was not a big problem.
+SDSS had to adopt a special (probably not optimal) approach for potentially colliding targets; for its target distribution this was not a big problem.
 In the case of the planned PFS surveys, the fact that practically all targets are potentially colliding defeats the purpose of the network-flow approach.